omeka/omeka-s-enduser/docs/content/items.md

 The display of Linked resources on resource pages can be configured on each site.
 Click on "Theme" and then click the button that reads "[Configure resource pages](../sites/site_theme.md#configure-resource-pages)", then decide if and where to display the "Linked resources" tables for each resource.

-You can also control whether resources that are linked will display those links even when the resources in question are not added to the given site.
+You can also control whether resources that are linked will display those links even when the [resources in question are not included in the given site](../sites/site_resources.md).
 Under [Site settings, in the "Show" section](../sites/site_settings.md#show), you will find a checkbox for "Exclude resources not in site."

 ## Add an item